Frequently Asked Questions

 Cancellations and Insurance:

-A: WorldStrides and TourHero offer a travel protection plan that includes a ‘Cancel for Any Reason’ benefit.
-The university requires all Random Walk travelers to purchase the cancellation insurance.
-The plans offer trip interruption protection, trip delay protection, additional medical coverage, and many other benefits in addition to the ‘Cancel For Any Reason’ benefit.
-For specific details, the Trip Protection Plan information will be provided on the registration sites.
-This registration site and option will become available to you when you are assigned a trip in May.
-You must select and pay for the insurance before or at the time of full payment.
-If you are assigned a Random Walk from the waitlist, you will need to select and pay for the protection plan within 24 hours of assignment.
+A: Yes!
+This is the best way to protect your investment in Random Walk.
+WorldStrides does offer a trip protection plan for a fee that includes a ‘Cancel for Any Reason’ benefit.
+The Higher Ed Trip Protection Plan offers trip interruption protection, trip delay protection, additional medical coverage, and many other benefits in addition to the ‘Cancel For Any Reason’ benefit.
+For specific details, please see the Trip Protection Plan information on the WorldStrides registration site.
+This option will become available to you when you are assigned a trip.
+You will then have 14 days to purchase before the option will no longer be available.
+If you are assigned a Random Walk from the waitlist, you will need to select and pay for the protection plan at the same time you complete payment for the trip.

-A: Random Walk trips include primary medical insurance, which can be used regardless of whether or not you have other insurance.
-Additional information to be provided by WorldStrides and TourHero upon registration.
-Should a medical emergency arise, you are typically required to pay for the medical services in advance, and then file a claim with receipts upon your return to Chicago.
+A: All Random Walk trips include $500,000 in medical insurance for international destinations and $7,500 in medical insurance for domestic destinations.
+This insurance is primary and can be used regardless of whether or not you have other insurance.
+Usually, you will be required to pay for the medical services in advance, and then file a claim with receipts upon your return to Chicago.

-A: While unlikely, there are two primary situations where a trip might be canceled.
+A: While unlikely, there are two primary situations where a trip might be cancelled.
 The first situation would be if there wasn’t sufficient student demand for a destination.
-Fortunately, demand for Random Walks has been so strong that it has been many years since any trips were canceled due to under-enrollment.
+Fortunately, demand for Random Walks has been so strong that it has been many years since any trips were cancelled due to under-enrollment.

 ___________________________________________________________________________________